Skip to contentSkip to Find CoursesSkip to main catalog navigationSkip to website navigation

 Course Description

-This course explores the evolution of United States history from its pre-Columbian Native American origins through the Reconstruction Era (1877).
-Using the analytical lenses of race, class, gender, ethnicity and sexuality, this course examines the political, economic, social, religious, environmental, and cultural forces that shaped, and continue to shape, the nation and the lives of its diverse inhabitants.
-Topics include indigenous societies and cultures, European conquest and colonization, slavery and abolition, the women's movement, westward expansion, immigration, the American Revolution, the Constitution and the formation of the U.S. government, reform movements, the U.S. Civil War, and Reconstruction.
+This course explores the evolution of the United States from its pre-Columbian Indigenous American origins through Reconstruction (1877).
+Using the analytical lenses of race, class, gender, and ethnicity, students examine the constitutional, political, economic, social, religious, environmental and cultural forces that shaped, and continue to shape, the nation and the lives of its diverse inhabitants.
+Topics include Indigenous societies and cultures, European colonization, servitude and enslavement, abolition, the American Revolution, early nation formation and the evolution of the U.S. political institutions, settler colonialism in the American West, immigration & migration, social and religious reform movements, the U.S. Civil War and Reconstruction.

 Units: 3